 Should I Update My Home Before Selling?

 You've made the decision to sell your home.
 For whatever reason that might be, one thing you know for sure is that you want to get the best price possible, right?
-Or wrong?
+Or maybe not?

 Getting the best price possible doesn't always make sense when you need to spend thousands of dollars to sell your home for that price.